-“Again it wasn’t mortal but you were malicious toward him, no?
+“Again, it wasn’t mortal but you were malicious toward him, no?
 Did you not enjoy his pleas not to abandon him?
-Did you not fail to wear his ring to spite with malice aforethought?”
+Did you not fail to wear his ring to spite him with malice aforethought?”

-“Sister the 6th deadly sin, envy or jealousy I take a pass on.
-I’ve never dwelled on what others have and I do not.”
+“Sister the sixth deadly sin, envy or jealousy I take a pass on it.
+I’ve never dwelled on what others have.”